Kong/docs.konghq.com/app/_hub/kong-inc/aws-lambda/index.md

 ### Step-By-Step Guide

 #### Steps

-1. Access to AWS Console as a user who is allowed to operate with lambda functions, and create users and roles.
+You must have access to the AWS Console as a user who is allowed to operate with lambda functions, and create users and roles.

-2. Create an Execution role in AWS.
+1. Create an Execution role in AWS.
-3. Create a user that will invoke the function via Kong and test it.
+2. Create a user that will invoke the function via Kong and test it.
-4. Create a Service and Route in Kong, add the aws-lambda plugin linked to our AWS function, and execute it.
+3. Create a Service and Route in Kong, add the aws-lambda plugin linked to our AWS function, and execute it.

 #### Configure